Human trafficking in Bosnia and Herzegovina

-Bosnia and Herzegovina is primarily a source for Bosnian women and girls who are subjected to trafficking in persons, specifically forced prostitution within the country, though it is also a destination and transit country for foreign women and girls in forced prostitution in Bosnia and Western Europe.
+In 2009 Bosnia and Herzegovina was primarily a source for Bosnian women and girls who were subjected to trafficking in persons, specifically forced prostitution within the country, though it was also a destination and transit country for foreign women and girls in forced prostitution in Bosnia and Western Europe.
 There were four identified victims from Serbia in 2009.
 Most trafficked women entered the country through Serbia or Montenegro.
 There were reports that some girls, particularly Roma, were trafficked, using forced marriage, for the purpose of involuntary domestic servitude, and that Roma boys and girls were subjected to forced begging by organized groups.
 There was one case involving Bosnian males recruited for labor and subjected to coercive conditions in Azerbaijan in 2009.
 NGO's report that traffickers frequently use intermediaries to bring clients to private apartments, motels, and gas stations where victims are held.

 The Government of Bosnia fully complies with the minimum standards for the elimination of trafficking.
-The government made clear progress in its anti-trafficking law enforcement efforts during the reporting period by significantly reducing its use of suspended sentences and imposing stronger penalties for convicted traffickers.
-The government employed proactive systematic procedures to identify potential victims throughout the reporting period, registering a greater number of trafficking victims, and referred them to NGO service providers which it funded.
+The government made clear progress in its anti-trafficking law enforcement efforts during 2009 by significantly reducing its use of suspended sentences and imposing stronger penalties for convicted traffickers.
+The government employed proactive systematic procedures to identify potential victims throughout 2009, registering a greater number of trafficking victims, and referred them to NGO service providers which it funded.

-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
-Although the government claimed compliance, the report noted the inability to fully meet the minimum standards for the elimination of trafficking but that it is making significant efforts to do so.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and in 2023.

+Although the government claimed compliance, the 2017 report noted the inability to fully meet the minimum standards for the elimination of trafficking but that it is making significant efforts to do so.

+From 2017 to 2021, the government identified 306 victims of human trafficking (an average of 78 per year); most of them were children engaged in street begging.

+Bosnia and Herzegovina ratified the 2000 UN TIP Protocol in April 2004.